sagarb3/Vd-Downloader/Readme.md

 - [x] Multiple Video Download
 - [x] Same Name as the Real Video Name
 - [x] Videos Stored in folder called videos
+- [x] Enabled Option to download videos by adding file to download.md file Just add the watch url which you want to download

 ## Missing Features